ShanY-33/Anonymization-of-Dashcam-Recordings/python-demo/README.md

 pip install -r requirements.txt
 ```
 ### TensorFlow Object Detection API
 Our detection framework is based on [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+So you need to install it before you use our program.
 We use the Object Detection API with TensorFlow 2.
 Please find a detailed installation document [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md).

 ## Usage Example
 ### Quick Test
-To have a quick test of the code, you can simplily run `python detection.py` in Terminal.
+To have a quick test of the code, you can simplily run `python detect.py` in Terminal.
 The test image in `res/testimg/input/` will be anonymized and you can find the output image in `res/testimg/input/anonymized/`.

 ### Anonymize Your Images
 If you want to anonymized your own images or use your own model, please follow the usage example.